 - CLead is very effective at blocking radiation; storing radioactive sources in lead-lined boxes reduces the extent to which nearby objects are irradiated.

 - DLead is the only element that does not chemically react with radioactive isotopes, so all radioactive isotopes must be stored in lead-lined boxes.

 Which of the following statements explains why it is a good idea to wear gloves when handling radioactive sources?

-- BWearing gloves prevents any of the radioactive material from transferring to your skin.
+- AWearing gloves prevents any of the radioactive material from transferring to your skin.
 While on your skin, it would continually irradiate your hand and could also transfer to anything else you touch, such as your food.

 - DAll radioactive sources are highly chemically reactive substances.
 If you do not wear gloves while handling them, you will get severe chemical burns.